 Can a tenant sue a landlord for falling down the stairs?
 The answer generally depends on several factors, such as the duty of care owed to the tenant.
 In this article, we review premises liability in California as it relates to tenants and landlords.

-If you have been injured in a tenant slip and fall accident, a Personal Injury Attorney Los Angeles can inform you of your rights and legal options.
+If you have been injured in a tenant slip and fall accident, a Los Angeles Personal Injury Attorney at El Dabe Ritter Trial Lawyers can inform you of your rights and legal options.

 Premises Liability in California

 Premises liability laws in California define when a landlord can be held liable for a tenant’s injuries.
-Generally, the potential liability of a landlord differs across two distinct time periods.
-These are:
+Generally, the potential liability of a landlord differs across two distinct time periods, including:

 - Before Passing Possession